AnvithaChaluvadi/Cash-App-Case-Study_Module1Challenge/README.md

     * 19% - 50 to 64 year olds
     * 9% - 65+ years olds

-Cash App is available both in the U.S. and the U.K. When a user sends money between the U.K or the U.S. "Cash App will convert the payment from the origin currency to the destination currency based on the mid-market exchange rate at the time the payment is created" **(TIMES)**
+Cash App is available both in the U.S. and the U.K. When a user sends money between the U.K or the U.S., "Cash App will convert the payment from the origin currency to the destination currency based on the mid-market exchange rate at the time the payment is created" **(TIMES)**

-It was also designed for small businesses and eentrepreneurs to utilize.
-They can connect with customers by sharing their Cash App QR code, $Cashtag (username), email, or phone number associated with their account.
-Customers can use Cash App to pay businesses instantly.
+Small businesses and entrepreneurs are another target population that utilize Cash App.
+They are able to connect with customers by sharing their Cash App QR code, $Cashtag (username), email, or phone number associated with their account.
+Businesses can be paid instantly through Cash App.
 A business account, Cash for Business, can be created for free and would not need any hardware to process business payments.
 However, there is a fee for business transactions.
 Accounts do not pay fees for instant deposits to a business's checking account. **(TIMES)**

 ### **<ins>What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?)</ins>**